 The traditional process

 As with all dental appliances, night guard production starts with a consultation.
-Once you and your patient determine that a night guard is the solution, you’ll take a traditional impression of your patient’s lower and upper teeth.
+Once you and your patient determine that a night guard is the solution, you’ll take a PVS impression of your patient’s lower and upper teeth.

 Meanwhile, the impression is mailed to a dental lab for the production process to begin.
 The lab techs use the negative copies of the teeth to create a cast.
 From there, they’ll take your chosen night guard material—hard, soft, or hybrid—and form it around the cast to produce the night guard.